-An elegant antique sterling silver salver.
+An elegant antique silver salver.
 Classic plain style with swept feet and bead border.
-To the front there is a hand engraved armorial with a crest and armorial.
-Weight 1174 grams, 37.7 troy ounces.
-Diameter 33.5 cm.
-Height 3.5 cm.
+To the front is a hand engraved armorial (leopard’s heads and chequers) with a wolf’s head crest.
+Weight 1174 grams, 37.7 troy oz.
+Diameter 33.5cm.
+Height 3.5cm.
 London 1785.
 Maker Thomas Chawner.
+Sterling silver.

 Thomas Wallis I